relaytheurgency/mixtape/README.md

 # mixtape

-This is a really, really sloppy way to play random mixtapes from archive.org's hiphopmixtapes collection.
+This is a really, really sloppy way to play random mixtapes on the command line from archive.org's hiphopmixtapes collection.
 Any improvements are more than welcome.
 The OS X version has been tested, I'm assuming the other version will work fine on any system that has GNU sort as `sort`.

 ## dependencies